How investors can potentially earn enhanced inflation-protected income through Fed rate cuts or hikes

 IVOL is a first-of-its-kind ETF designed to hedge the risk of an increase in fixed income volatility and/or an increase in inflation expectations.
 It also seeks to profit from a steepening of the yield curve, whether that occurs via rising long-term interest rates or falling short term interest rates, which are historically associated with large equity market declines.
 IVOL also provides the potential for enhanced inflation-protected yield.

-On October 28th, IVOL declared its fourth monthly distribution of 30 bps.
+On November 26th, IVOL declared its fifth monthly distribution of 30 bps.
 For comparison, the US 10 Year Treasury yields approximately 14 bps per month.